About

 Biography

-Harpist Subin Lee performs regular solo recitals in South Korea and the United States, having appeared in venues such as Carnegie Hall, Lincoln Center, Seoul Arts Center, Kumho Art Center, Ilshin Hall, and Perigee Hall.
-She has also appeared as soloist with Seongnam Philharmonic Orchestra, Romania Timisoara Philharmonic Orchestra, Philharmonians Seoul Orchestra, and Curtis Institute Young Artists Summer Orchestra.
+Harpist Subin Lee performs regular solo recitals in South Korea and the United States, having appeared in venues such as Carnegie Hall, Lincoln Center, Seoul Arts Center, and Kumho Art Center.
+She has also appeared as soloist with Korea National Symphony Concert Orchestra, Seongnam Philharmonic Orchestra, Romania Timisoara Philharmonic Orchestra, Philharmonians Seoul Orchestra, and Curtis Institute Young Artists Summer Orchestra.

-An award-winning harpist, Subin is the first prize winner of Italy International Harp Competition “Suoni d’arpa”, Lyon&Healy Awards, and was recognized for her academic and musical excellence during her years at Curtis Institute of Music, receiving the Presser Undergraduate Scholar Award.
-She is also a prizewinner of numerous international competitions, including Hong Kong International Harp Competition, Korea International Harp Competition, Szeged International Harp Competition, and Germany International Harp Competition.
+An award-winning harpist, Subin was featured on the 2025 Forbes Korea "30 under 30" list and was named as the Honorary degree recipient of Seoul Arts High School.
+She is the first prize winner of Italy International Harp Competition “Suoni d’arpa”, Lyon&Healy Awards, and was recognized for her academic and musical excellence receiving the Presser Undergraduate Scholar Award at Curtis Institute of Music and the Alumni Association Award at Yale University.
+She is also a laureate of numerous international competitions, including Hong Kong International Harp Competition, Korea International Harp Competition, Szeged International Harp Competition, and Germany International Harp Competition.

-An active chamber musician, she has performed as a trio in Seoul Arts Center as part of Rendez-Vous de la Musique Festival for chamber music, and her trio has recently performed in the Yale Vista Concert and the Philadelphia Athenaeum Concert Series.
+An active chamber musician, she has performed as a trio in Seoul Arts Center as part of Rendez-Vous de la Musique Festival for chamber music, and has performed and recorded with Mimi Stillman and Che-Hung Chen as a guest artist of the Dolce Suono Ensemble.
+A member of Trio Animoso, she has recently performed in the New+Emerging Artist Series of Eastern Illinois University, Shandalee Music Festival, Yale Vista Concert and the Philadelphia Athenaeum Concert Series.
 Also an avid orchestral harpist, she has performed under the baton of conductors such as Yannick Nezet-Seguin, Giancarlo Guerrero, Osmo Vanske, and Peter Oundjin.

 Subin has performed monthly volunteer concerts in hospitals from a young age and continues to make opportunities to share her music with people in and out of the traditional concert hall setting.
 Her recent performances have taken place not only in professional venues, but also in elementary and middle schools, children’s shelters, art galleries, and culture complex spaces with specially designed concerts targeted for children and young adults.